bamos/beamer-snippets/README.md

 # Beamer Snippets

-The [Beamer][beamer] package enables [LaTeX][latex] to produce high quality technical presentations, and can be used in combination with the [TikZ][tikz] package for including publication-quality diagrams in presentations.
+The [Beamer][beamer] package enables [LaTeX][latex] to produce high quality technical presentations and can be used in combination with the [TikZ][tikz] package for including publication-quality diagrams in presentations.
-However, formatting LaTeX presentations using Beamer and TikZ is difficult and time consuming, and I often reuse code snippets from previous presentations.
+However, formatting LaTeX presentations using Beamer and TikZ is difficult and time consuming, so I often reuse code snippets from previous presentations.
 This repository contains a collection of snippets I'm gathering from my papers and presentations, which are best viewed on